SpenceKonde/DxCore/megaavr/extras/SerialImplementationNotes.md

 ```

 Notice that the function doesn't use r19, r20, r21, r22 or r23.
 Or r0, for that matter.
 0x3b is RAMPZ.
 Sometimes it likes to save and restore that one too.
 I dunno on what criteria either, since I swear i've seen interrupts not save and restore it *shrug* but it does even on 128k parts
-That doesnt matter - they're call used they get saved and restored.
+That doesn't matter - they're call used they get saved and restored.
 And r1 is always saved, cleared and restored unless the ISR is naked - which *does* make sense, at least.
 To bring joy to people on small-flash parts, there's one of those bloated things for both ISRs on each serial port.
 Whatyou eant to do is implement it in full assembly with  single routine that handkes all cases reasonably efficientlky,

   I think I have a solution though - though it's a little scary how I enter it.
 It relies on two dubious things which I've done elsewhere, though not extensively.
 They are:
 Jumps and calls from anywhere to anywhere seem to work, regardless of what file the label is in, I thought there were restrictions, but it doesn;t seem like there are.
 M Flash library is able to call EntryPointSPM by name successfully (I thought I'd have to figure out a way to get it's address, but nope, worked fine... o_o.  to wrrite toall but the first5bit512b of flas yiu need to be executing from the first 512b (BOOTSIZE=1, if there is no biotlkioader involved, ) has to be located in .trampolines because I needed to find a section that would always be in the first 512b because I needed the fake bootloader section to be as small as possible to maximize the flexibility of the no-restrictions flash from app mode.
 But putting it in init didn't do that if the user had variables declared PROGMEM.
-I dunno what is supposed to go there, but whatever it is, it's more important to the linker to put those things at low addresses than progmem, but progmem is more importnt to keep at low address than .initn.
+I dunno what is supposed to go there, but whatever it is, it's more important to the linker to put those things at low addresses than progmem, but progmem is more important to keep at low address than .initn.
 (That rjmp is there so that if/when execution stumbles onto this, it'll jump over it instead of trying to write r0 and r1 to whatever location in flash the z is pointing at and then return to wherever the top two bytes of the stack point to, probably 0000 leading to a bootloop at startup)

 ```c++
   void __spm_entrypoint (void) __attribute__ ((naked)) __attribute__((used)) __attribute__ ((section (".trampolines")));